 Watch our video for more information on how simple it can be to include a gift to The Brain Tumour Charity in your Will.

 It can be comforting to know that making a Will is one way of planning for the future and making sure that your loved ones are looked after in way you intended.
+It's also an incredible way to celebrate the life of a loved one.

 By writing a Will, you are taking an important step to ensuring the people and causes you care about are looked after in the way you intended.
 We understand that writing or updating your Will can seem like a daunting task.
 To help you get started, we have put together a Will-writing guide, codicil, suggested wording for your Will, and a fact sheet to guide you through making or updating your Will.